How Sheep and Lambs Are Farmed and Killed

 Culling

-Breeding ewes are periodically culled, usually because of reduced fertility, needing assistance in giving birth or are slow to suckle lambs.
-They are transported to slaughterhouses and their meat sold as mutton.
+Breeding ewes are periodically culled, usually because of reduced fertility, needing assistance in giving birth or being slow to suckle lambs.
+They are transported to slaughterhouses, killed and their meat sold as mutton.
 A reduction in their wool production can also precipitate slaughter.
 The average age for a ewe to be culled is around three to six years old, while her natural life expectancy is 12 years.

 Slaughtered sheep